monicaaikorice/ntpt-boilerplate/README.md

 # NTPT Boilerplate

-A minimal, a11y-first starter using **Next.js (App Router) + TypeScript + Tailwind CSS + Prismic**.
+A minimal, a11y-first starter using **Next.js (App Router) + TypeScript + Prismic + Tailwind CSS**.
 Includes a blog, projects, categories, and a contact page, with solid SEO defaults and production-friendly structure.

 > Demo: https://ntptboilerplatedemo.netlify.app